Lebanese Shiites fear Salafist terrorism during Ashoura

 A means for solace and challenge

-This year, Ashura has a special meaning, especially for Shiites in Lebanon.
-They will be holding the Ashura processions, the most prominent part of the occasion, with great fervor and in accordance with the mutual Sunni-Shiite power displays prevailing in the region.
+This year, Ashoura has a special meaning, especially for Shiites in Lebanon.
+They will be holding the Ashoura processions, the most prominent part of the occasion, with great fervor and in accordance with the mutual Sunni-Shiite power displays prevailing in the region.

-The two sides are fighting in Iraq and Syria over the sectarian identity of these two countries, and this year’s Ashura represents an ideological fault line between them.
-During the Ashura ceremony, Lebanese Shiites will express their defiance against attempts by Sunni Salafist movements to suppress them.
+The two sides are fighting in Iraq and Syria over the sectarian identity of these two countries, and this year’s Ashoura represents an ideological fault line between them.
+During the Ashoura ceremony, Lebanese Shiites will express their defiance against attempts by Sunni Salafist movements to suppress them.
 Those Salafist movements are playing a major part in the Sunni-Shiite struggle in Syria, Iraq, Lebanon and elsewhere.

 By contrast, the Salafists are threatening to derail the occasion with suicide bombings, as they do in Iraq.

 The phenomenon of Salafists suppressing Ashoura commemorations first appeared in Iraq after the Sunni-Shiite conflict that erupted there as a result of the US occupation.
 The occupation has intensified the Saudi-Iranian regional conflict and the conflict over Iraq’s Islamic identity.
 The Saudis have tried to highlight Sunni Arab identity by supporting the Iraqi Sunni Islamist forces, including Salafists.
 Iran has supported Shiite forces, including forces that believe in the velayat e-faqih (guardianship of the jurist) led by hard-line leaders in Qom, the guardians of the Islamic Revolution in Iran.